A Quick 5-min Golf Warmup to Add More Yards

 Hinge at your waist as if you were going to hit the ball.
 Now swing your arms side to side.
 As you progress, try to reach your arm to the side, then up to the sky.

 4. Leg Swings

 Moving from the hip, make figure eights.
-Gradually make these swings larger and faster; the upper-body will move.
-Your leg will move in front and behind you spirals and diagonals, and your foot will point in many directions.
+Gradually make these swings larger and faster; the upper body will move.
+Your leg will move in front and behind you in spirals and diagonals, and your foot will point in many directions.

 5. Arm Swings

 Your breathing rate will increase as each stretch quickens and the movements become larger.
-When done properly, you will feel warm, limber and your heart rate will be higher.
+When done properly, you will feel warm, and more limber and your heart rate will be higher.
 Your mind will also be ready to play golf.

 Do these dynamic (with movement) stretches until you feel loose.

 Following through with the above golf warm-up routine will boost clubhead speed, ball speed and yards off the tee.
 Try this five-minute quick golf warmup before your next golf game.
 We invite you to then let us know how you played.

 References: Ann and Chris Frederick, Stretch to Win, Human Kinetics.
 To get stretched by a professional or to learn these stretches contact us about Fascial Stretch Therapy.